kaarthis/Projects/prd/upgrades/0002-required-planned-maintenance-windows.md

 ### Kubernetes 1.36 Enforcement

 Starting with Kubernetes version 1.36, all AKS clusters must have at least one maintenance configuration:
-- **New clusters**: Cannot be created without specifying a maintenance configuration
+- **New clusters**: Cannot be created without specifying a maintenance configuration (any maintanence configuration is fine)
-- **Existing clusters**: Must add a maintenance configuration before upgrading to 1.36
+- **Existing clusters**: Must add a maintenance configuration (any type) before upgrading to 1.36
-- **API enforcement**: PUT operations (create/update) will be blocked for clusters without maintenance configurations
+- **API enforcement**: PUT operations (create/update) will be blocked for clusters without any maintenance configurations.

 ### Migration Path for Existing Clusters

+Migration timeline must be finalized before the start of Kubernetes 1.36 preview testing.
 **Clusters with existing maintenance windows:**
 - Automatically migrated to the new API model with zero downtime
 - Migration process:
-  1. AKS creates corresponding top-level maintenance configuration resources
+  1. AKS creates corresponding top-level maintenance configuration resources (peer resource) even if a cluster has atleast 1 sub resource (legacy) configuration set.
   2. Cluster resources updated to include `maintenanceConfigurationIds` references
   3. All schedules and configurations preserved exactly as configured
 - No customer action required